 Hobbies groom your Profession

 Generally speaking, hobbies groom your personality.
 Be it gardening, running, blogging, reading, etc. But if you could make a link of your hobby with your professional grooming then it could give you an added advantage.

 If you intend to apply for a job that requires research and development then reading books on your profession as a hobby could work as a booster.
 But mentioning hobby in the resume for the sake of a mention doesn’t make it an effective resume.

 So remember, your hobbies, if mentioned in the resume, should establish a link with your professional development.
 Do your research and understand the Characteristics Required to Succeed in Any Field.

 Make sure that you give your correspondence address, phone number, professional E-Mail ID or your web like ‘LinkedIn profile or twitter handle’ at a conspicuous place in your resume for you are shortlisted then the concerned person would contact you without any hassle.

 Arrange your resume into four important sections for experience, education, skills, and accomplishments (if any).
 Experience is to be mentioned in reverse chronological order, i.e. latest experience at first then the preceding one and so on and so forth.

 Always write your relevant academic qualification(s) first and the others afterward.
-It gives ease to the hiring authority to skim & scan your resume easily.
+Because it gives ease to the hiring authority to skim & scan an effective resume easily.
 He can jump to any section of his like to get a fair idea.